 About the author

-Mind The PR Gap is a practitioner-academic conference on 13 July now open for registration.
+Mind The PR Gap is a practitioner-academic conference.
 Here we preview the theme of one of the speakers – Dr Simon Collister from Unlimited’s Human Understanding Lab.

 Tell us about your professional and academic background and your research interests.

 I have a hybrid background, spanning academia and professional strategic communication and marketing consulting.

 From an academic perspective my research has looked at the increasingly complex ecosystems of media and communications in today’s digital world.

 Specifically I’m interested in the interactions between cultural and communicative aspects of communication, such as the language and imagery we use to persuade audiences, and also the material features and processes of media and communication.
 So for example, how does the digital infrastructure of social media affect the distribution and reception of information?
 Or how does AI-powered analysis of data shape our understanding of the issue we are trying to make sense of and convey to the world.